Shape-morphing architected sheets with non-periodic cut patterns: Alternative design for stiff materials and plastic deformations

 \section{Alternative design for stiff materials and plastic deformations}

 In order to fabricate sheets out of stiff materials, and to have our sheets retain their 3D shape upon load removal, we slightly modify our cut pattern design.
 To achieve shape retention, we leverage plastic deformations that occur at the hinges when elastic-plastic materials are used.
 If the same hinge geometry used for soft materials were used for stiff ones, both periodic and non-periodic specimens would shatter at the hinges when pulled open.
 This is why we modify our hinge design.
 To do so, we follow the guidelines offered by Shang, Pasini et al.~{\cite{Shang_JMR_2018}}.
 This entails defining octahedra-shaped cuts instead of diamond-shaped ones at each grid point.
-This new design strategy is illustrated in Figure~\ref{fig:plasticityuc}(b).
-It represents the compliant mechanism version of the architecture in Figure~\ref{fig:plasticityuc}(a).
+This new design is illustrated in Fig.~\ref{fig:plasticityuc}(b).
+It represents the compliant mechanism version of the architecture in Fig.~\ref{fig:plasticityuc}(a).

-As a result, the hinges produced with the new design strategy have a finite length $h$.
+As a result, the hinges produced with the new design have a finite length $h$.
 Note that the overall response of this alternate geometry is similar to the original one.
 The requirement is for the hinge length $h$ to be much smaller than the distances between gridpoints, $l_x$ and $l_y$.

-In Figure~\ref{fig:plasticitydome}, we compare the response of the natural rubber sheet also shown in Figure~3(a1), to the response of a sheet made of PETG, featuring a similar cut pattern albeit modified by selecting $\delta = l_x / 10$ and introducing $h = l_x / 8$.
+In Fig.~\ref{fig:plasticitydome}, we compare the response of the natural rubber sheet also shown in Fig.~3(a1), to the response of a sheet made of PETG, featuring a similar cut pattern albeit modified by selecting $\delta = l_x / 10$ and introducing $h = l_x / 8$.
 Upon load removal, the PETG sheet partially retains its deformed, three-dimensional shape, while the rubber one does not.